History of COVID-19 vaccine development

 On 24 June 2020, China approved the CanSino vaccine for limited use in the military and two inactivated virus vaccines for emergency use in high-risk occupations.
 On 11 August 2020, Russia announced the approval of its Sputnik V vaccine for emergency use, though one month later only small amounts of the vaccine had been distributed for use outside of the phase 3 trial.

-The Pfizer–BioNTech partnership submitted an Emergency Use Authorization (EUA) request to the U.S. Food and Drug Administration (FDA) for the mRNA vaccine BNT162b2 (active ingredient tozinameran) on 20 November 2020.
+The Pfizer–BioNTech partnership submitted an Emergency Use Authorization (EUA) request to the U.S. Food and Drug Administration (FDA) for their mRNA vaccine on 20 November 2020.
 On 2 December 2020, the United Kingdom's Medicines and Healthcare products Regulatory Agency (MHRA) gave temporary regulatory approval for the Pfizer–BioNTech vaccine, becoming the first country to approve the vaccine and the first country in the Western world to approve the use of any COVID‑19 vaccine.
-As of 21 December 2020, many countries and the European Union had authorized or approved the Pfizer–BioNTech COVID‑19 vaccine.
+The US and the EU followed later that month.
+The US also granted an EUA for the Moderna COVID-19 vaccine in December.
 Bahrain and the United Arab Emirates granted emergency marketing authorization for the Sinopharm BIBP vaccine.
-On 11 December 2020, the FDA granted an EUA for the Pfizer–BioNTech COVID‑19 vaccine.
-A week later, they granted an EUA for mRNA-1273 (active ingredient elasomeran), the Moderna vaccine.

 On 31 March 2021, the Russian government announced that they had registered the first COVID‑19 vaccine for animals.
 Named Carnivac-Cov, it is an inactivated vaccine for carnivorous animals, including pets, aimed at preventing mutations that occur during the interspecies transmission of SARS-CoV-2.

 In October 2022, China began administering an oral vaccine developed by CanSino Biologics using its adenovirus model.

 Despite the availability of mRNA and viral vector vaccines, worldwide vaccine equity has not been achieved.
 The ongoing development and use of whole inactivated virus (WIV) and protein-based vaccines has been recommended, especially for use in developing countries, to dampen further waves of the pandemic.